Mark Andrews Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Andrews did not have a touchdown catch in that game against the Rams.
+- Andrews did not have a touchdown catch in that contest against the Rams.

-- This week Andrews will face the NFL's 25th-ranked pass defense (262.6 yards allowed per game).
+- The 262.6 passing yards the Rams give up per game makes them the NFL's 25th-ranked pass defense this season.

 Recent Performances

-- In last week's game against the Bengals, Andrews was targeted 10 times and racked up eight catches for 125 yards (15.6 yards per reception) and scored one touchdown.
+- Against the Bengals last week, Andrews was targeted 10 times and picked up 125 yards on eight receptions while scoring one touchdown.

-- Over his last three outings, Andrews has put up 125.3 yards per game with four touchdowns, reeling in 29 passes on 34 targets.
+- Andrews has caught 29 passes on 34 targets for 376 yards and four touchdowns, averaging 125.3 yards over his last three games.

 Andrews' Baltimore Teammates